Tarsiciosh/EssentialFeed/NOTES.md

 - in EssentialFeedTests:
 - create Image Commets API folder (LoadImageCommentsFromRemoteUseCaseTests) TS [move Image Comments API to standalone folders representing modules]
+- both remotes are almost identical so to make them even more identical
-- refactor old FeedItemsMapper (move the array extension to the mapper)
+- refactor old FeedItemsMapper (move the RemoteFeedItem to the Root)
 - use a helper var images: [FeedImage] { items.map { FeedImage(id: $0.id ...}}
 - move the RemoteFeedItem inside the Root delete empty file (RemoteFeedItem) [move FeedImage mapping to the FeedItemsMapper]